 Lesson #3: Have you seen the cost to produce and air a TV commercial?
 A good social media program is cheap, no matter how you slice it.
 You just have to work to make it effective.

-According to Mario Mercurio, Director of Basketball Operations at Xavier University, “Using social media in partnership thru television and radio is so imperative.
+According to Mario Mercurio, Director of Basketball Operations at Xavier University, “Using social media in partnership through television and radio is so imperative.
 It’s what everyone is moving towards and you have to be where your fans are.
 You have to be easily accessible.”
-This is really imperative for schools that don’t have big media budgets or are lesser known.
+This is really imperative for schools that don’t have big media budgets or are lesser-known.
 It’s a way of leveling out the playing field with the bigger boys in college athletics.

 Lesson #4: Integrate your marketing.
 It’s always greater than the sum of its parts.